 A violation of this statute is a felony.
 The crime is punishable by custody in jail or prison for up to 12 years.

-A judge may award a defendant with felony (or formal) probation in lieu of jail time.
+A judge may grant felony (or formal) probation in lieu of jail time.

 - use or employ a weapon of mass destruction, and